Explicit Stillman bounds for all degrees: One AH recurrence relation

 \section{One AH recurrence relation $\mathcal{R}_{\alpha}$}

-Using the languages introduced in the last section, we can reinterpret Ananyan and Hochster's proof as proving certain recurrence relation $\mathcal{R}_{\alpha}$ is an AH recurrence relation.
+Using the notations introduced in Section 2, we can reinterpret Ananyan and Hochster's proof as proving certain recurrence relation $\mathcal{R}_{\alpha}$ is an AH recurrence relation.
 After that, we may start with any initial condition satisfying AH conditions, and such conditions are easy to find.
 The recurrence relation $\mathcal{R}_{\alpha}$ is on a special package.
 It has the form:

 and the diagram of this relation looks like: